WaveBeans/wave-blog/audio-signal-processing-course/project/README.md

 How it works
 ------

 Each output has an extension function defined in `Helpers` file with the name `evaluate()`.
-It runs the specified output on Local Overseer using WaveBeans framework.
+It runs the specified output on Local Overseer using WaveBeans framework, everything else is up to [documentation](https://wavebeans.io/docs/api/)